reactiveui/Akavache/README.md

 Interacting with Akavache is primarily done through an object called `BlobCache`.
-At App startup, you must first set your app's name via `BlobCache.ApplicationName`.
+At App startup, you must first set your app's name via `BlobCache.ApplicationName` or `Akavache.Registrations.Start("ApplicationName")` .
 After setting your app's name, you're ready to save some data.

 #### Choose a location
 There are four build-in locations, that have some magic applied on some systems: